 Hey there, I’m Kelly: a recipe developer, food blogger, beekeeper, and homesteader.
 I started The Herbeevore to document my adventures in beekeeping, cooking, homesteading, and to share all the fantastic fresh & vibrant recipes we enjoy.

 I’ve always been passionate about cooking and getting creative in the kitchen.
 I develop recipes with the fresh produce from our garden and with honey from our beehives.
 I also love cooking with pantry staple ingredients, and anything we pull from the garden (see below)!
 Most of my recipes are plant-based, as that is how we eat on a daily basis.
 Some are vegetarian, some are flexitarian, and some contain meat.
-I believe in balance and eating healthfully, enjoying as much local and homegrown produce as we can.
+I believe in balance and eating simply, enjoying as much local and homegrown produce as we can.

 Our epic Blue Adirondack potato harvest we grew this year!